IntersectMBO/governance-actions/preview/2025-09-01-snek-budget/snek-budget.jsonld.md

 This is not a grant; it is a loan, to be repaid in full with interest, demonstrating our commitment to accountability and sustainability.
 With dedicated budget allocations for independent audits and transparent reporting, the Treasury will be able to monitor progress, repayments, and compliance throughout the loan term, ensuring this initiative delivers both measurable impact and accountability.

-$SNEK is currently the only Cardano-native asset that meets Tier 1 exchange requirements.
+SNEK is currently the only Cardano-native asset that meets Tier 1 exchange requirements.

 Supporting this proposal unlocks: